4 of the Most Frequently asked CBD Questions

 There’s no better place to start than clarifying what CBD is.
 CBD, or cannabidiol, is a compound found in both cannabis and industrial hemp.
 Like THC, CBD is a cannabinoid, and scientists have identified more than 100 cannabinoids in total over the past 50 years.

 CBD is an analgesic, a neuroprotectant, and has anti-inflammatory properties, just as THC does, but crucially, it is not psychoactive.
 Therefore, when taking CBD, you won’t get stoned, you won’t get the munchies, and you won’t feel awash with euphoria.
-While this may disappoint recreational users, it’s perfect for those using cannabis medicinally.

 2. What are the most common uses for CBD?